-It has been ran by the same family since it first opened its doors in 1896 with its rides breaking numerous UK and world records ever since.
+It has been run by the same family since it first opened its doors in 1896 with its rides breaking numerous UK and world records ever since.

 There are currently over 125 rides and attractions at Blackpool Pleasure Beach, making it the perfect day out for families, couples and groups of friends.

-Some of the most popular rides include The Big One (more on this next), Valhalla, Infusion, Wallace & Gromit’s Thrill-O-Matic.
+Some of the most popular white knuckle rides include The Big One (more on this next), Valhalla, Infusion, and Wallace & Gromit’s Thrill-O-Matic.

 Revolution was Europe’s first inverting rollercoaster made from steel and The Grand National is still one of just 3 Mobius loop rollercoasters in the world.

-Then there is Nickelodeon Land, the UK’s only Nick-themed area which is perfect for the kids (or big kids) with its Spongebob Squarepants ride, Teenage Mutant Ninja Turtle Ride and the brand new Adventure Land.
+Then there is Nickelodeon Land, the UK’s only Nick-themed area which is perfect for the kids (or big kids) with its Spongebob Squarepants ride, Teenage Mutant Ninja Turtle Ride, a famous ghost train and the brand new Adventure Land.

-Adults and children of any age are going to love Blackpool Pleasure Beach and is well-deserving of its top spot in this “best things to do In Blackpool” travel guide.
+Adults and children of any age are going to love the famous Blackpool Pleasure Beach and is well-deserving of its top spot of the best attraction in Blackpool for the whole family.